aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/setup.md

 $ aws ec2 authorize-security-group-ingress --group-id $CLUSTER_SG --cidr $MANAGED_PREFIX --protocol -1
 ```

-Create a policy (`recommended-inline-policy.json`) in IAM with the following content that can invoke the gateway API and copy the policy arn for later use:
+Create a policy (`recommended-inline-policy.json`) in IAM with the following content that can invoke the gateway API and copy the policy arn for later use.
+Please be mindful that the following policy is provided as an example.
+Please review the permissions before implementing this in a live or production environment.

 ```bash
 $ aws iam create-policy \